kbelleau/stowed/README.md

 # My Stowed Files
 Contains configuration files for various GNU programs.
-Mainly Emacs and Bash.
+- Emacs
+- Bash
+- Screen
+- Nano

 These configurations are intended to be used with GNU `stow` on MacOS; however this is not a requirement.

-Executable scripts are located in `local/bin/`.

 ## Installing GNU stow
 Install GNU `stow` via your system package manager.

 Homebrew:
-`brew update && brew install stow`
+`brew install stow`

 ## To Use
 Get to your home directory: